mcneb10/swcnoops/README.md

 # SwcNoops
-Star Wars Commander private server.
+Star Wars Commander private server MongoDB version.
+The old version which will be discontinued has been copied over to repo swcnoops0.
+MongoDB instructions to come.

 A reverse engineer of the server to run the game Star Wars Commander privately.
 This first version has just enough APIs to provide a set of bases that can be attacked.